FAQs

 Some Frequently Asked Questions

-• Every session is unique to each individual client, and even the same client can have a wide variety of experiences.
-Some clients come with specific issues they would like to address, others come to learn about how to reduce stress or connect to their bodies.
+Every session is unique to each individual client, and even the same client can have a wide variety of experiences.
 The common threads between all sessions are that clients are invited into an experience of “embodied presence”, meaning that they establish awareness of the signals and wisdom held in their bodies (felt through sensations, sensed through images, emotions and awareness).
 Then, together, we explore ways of holding space for what arises, offering tools to meet, be with, move with, understand, process and integrate what is held in the nervous system and body.
-This can look like a guided meditation experience that most often includes some form of movement, expression, or gentle body work.
+This can look similar to guided meditation experience but most often includes some form of movement, expression, or gentle body work.
 The client is always in charge of the session and free to explore whatever aspects feel supportive, and to decline any exploration that doesn’t feel right for them.

-• For both individual and group offerings, the majority of the time is spent connecting with your own inner experience, which means very little time is spent tending to the screen.
+Aside from being unable to provide certain physical tools or bodywork, online sessions work almost the same as in person.
 Most clients find online sessions just as valuable as in person sessions.
 Many of them are surprised by how deep and transformative they find their online sessions.
 It can even be extremely supportive to the nervous system to experience a session or circle from the comfort of one’s own familiar environment.

 I have known Wendy for a few years and what has always struck me is her calming presence and the ease and grace that she moves throughout her sessions…I have found great value in what she has shared with me.
 I would highly recommend Wendy for any of the sessions that she offers!